ricardolima-xyz/easyjsonform/README.md

 ## When you just need a _form_, not a `<form>`.

 **EasyJsonForm is a javascript form creation library for the cases when end-users need to create forms, such as survey or homework submission systems.
 With EasyJsonForm, users can easily create forms.
-Forms and form data are represented as objects that can be exported as JSON, retrieved and rebuilt whenever you can.**
+Forms and form data are represented as objects that can be exported as JSON and rebuilt whenever you want.**

 ## Key features